UTNkar/documentation/content/infrastructure/digital_ocean.md

 ## Babbage

-The Babbage server, `babbage.utn.se`, runs Drupal7-based applications, using NGINX, PHP7 and MySQL.
+The Babbage server, `babbage.utn.se`, mainly runs Drupal7-based applications, using NGINX, PHP7 and MySQL.
 It runs on Ubuntu 16.04.
 All settings can be found in their default positions (e.g., `/etc/nginx/sites-available/`).
 The files for the apps are found in `/var/www/`.
 The following web applications are running on